pythonai170624/pages/A12c-randomf-targ.md

 # 🌳 Radnom forest exercise

+**The goal here is to compare random forst to decision tree**

+Steps:

 1. split train-test 70%-30%
 2. use accuracy_score for both models
 3. use random forest with 100 estimators